OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 ## High Level Diagram

-* TO BE COMPETED BY NEW ARCHITECT *
+*TODO: TO BE COMPETED BY NEW ARCHITECT *

 ## Requirements that map to the target architecture
 See Geo-aware Food Sourcing - High Level Business Requirements Brief